SamTrans: Fares

-SamTrans offers bus tokens for adult and youth local fares ($16 and $10, respectively) in packages of ten.
-Multiple tokens or combinations of tokens and cash are accepted for journeys requiring higher fares.
-Tokens are promoted as being easier to handle than cash, and also include discounts.
-For example, a package of tokens includes two free rides assuming the others are worth $2 each (adult) or $1.25 each (youth).

-SamTrans does not provide transfers but offers a Day Pass which allows unlimited rides on local routes and a credit on higher-cost routes.
-The cost of the Day Pass is thrice the one-way fare on the local routes for adults, youth, and seniors/disabled/Medicare cardholders.

 As of December 22, 2010, Clipper card fare machines became fully operational throughout the system, allowing riders to pay fares using Clipper card, a transit smart card that is also accepted by most other Bay Area transit agencies.

 Clipper cards come in four varieties: adult, youth, senior and disabled (which includes Medicare cardholders).
 Adult Clipper cards may be obtained from a wide variety of vendors, but youth, senior and disabled Clipper cards must be obtained from SamTrans or another Bay Area transit agency.
 Each Clipper card contains some sort of stored value (e.g., monthly passes, "Clipper Cash" e-funds used for transit fares) and the history of recent trips using the card.
 Clipper cards generally confer an approximately 10% discount relative to cash fares.

+SamTrans does not provide physical transfers, but Clipper cards offer free transfers to other SamTrans buses within 2 hours of the first boarding.
+SamTrans additionally offers a Day Pass which allows unlimited rides on local routes and a credit on higher-cost routes.
+The cost of the Day Pass is thrice the one-way fare on the local routes for adults, youth, and seniors/disabled/Medicare cardholders.

 With the exception of youth summer passes, all SamTrans monthly passes must be loaded onto a Clipper card.
 Youth, senior and disabled monthly passes may only be loaded onto a corresponding Clipper card obtained from SamTrans or another Bay Area transit agency.

 To ride SamTrans with Clipper card, the card must be "tagged" (read) by the Clipper card reader installed at the front of the bus near the farebox.
 The reader checks for a SamTrans monthly pass and local-fare credits from other agencies, computes the remaining fare and (if there is one) collects it in Clipper Cash.
 Note that northbound passengers on route KX to San Francisco must "tag" their Clipper card twice: once when boarding within San Mateo County (which collects a local fare or equivalent) and once before exiting in San Francisco (which collects any remaining fare).

 Caltrain monthly passes (with two or more zones) and VTA monthly passes (that have been tagged on VTA in the last two hours) are honored on SamTrans as a local-fare credit.
 To use a local-fare credit from a monthly pass loaded onto a Clipper card on higher-cost routes, the remaining fare must be collected in Clipper Cash.